If you were stationed at this Nike site, or any of the nearby sites in CT or MA, we'd love to hear from you. Please contact us at email@example.com

 One of the personnel access hatches.

-The pictures that follow are of the IFC (radar) site on Del Reeves Road in Portland.
+The pictures below are of the IFC (radar) site on Del Reeves Road in Portland.

 Images from May, 2011 site visit to IFC radar site